LeeMorinUCF/ECP3004S21/demo_22_PP_Ch_11_Dictionaries/README.md

 {}

 ```
-See Table 16 on page 219 of *Pactical Programming*
+See Table 16 on page 219 of *Practical Programming*
 for more options.
-Notice the naming convention for the dictionaries themselves.
-It is common to use a name of the form ```keyname_to_valuename```.

 One common operation is to loop on both the keys
 and the values at the same time.